egbakou/FormValidation/README.md

 ```

-- Code for converter that validate password  and used by trigger to enable login button:
+- Code for Converter that validate password  and used by trigger to enable login button:

 ```csharp
 using System;